September 20, 2022

 President Biden has to-date chosen to retain Section 301 tariffs on over $300 billion worth of imports from China that were originally imposed by President Trump.
-This study finds that trade-weighted average tariff rates for homebuilding product imports from China were nine times higher in 2021 than in 2017 before these tariffs were implemented, and that Americans saw a tenfold increase in the cost to import these products globally overall.
+This study finds that trade-weighted average tariff rates for homebuilding product imports from China were nine times higher in 2021 than in 2017 before these tariffs were implemented, and that Americans saw more than a fourfold increase in the cost to import these products globally overall.
 A variety of factors impact the price of housing but removing tariffs on homebuilding products is a common-sense strategy to lower costs for homebuilders and Americans.

 Between 2018 and 2019, the Trump Administration imposed tariffs – ranging from 7.5 percent to 25 percent – on imports from China following a 2017 investigation by the Office of the United States Trade Representative (USTR) to determine if the country was engaging in discriminatory practices that harm trade.
 Then-President Trump based this authority on Section 301 of the Trade Act of 1974, which allows the president to impose tariffs on imports if such harmful practices are found and retaliatory action is deemed appropriate by USTR.
 The tariffs were applied in four tranches, known as List 1, 2, 3 and 4a.
 The tariffs analyzed in this study, which are composed of goods used in homebuilding, are from List 3.
 List 3 covered roughly $200 billion worth of goods and applied a tariff of 10 percent on September 24, 2018.
 List 3 tariffs were raised to 25 percent on June 15, 2019.